Grandma used to do that! Little practical tips and tricks for the kitchen...

 The onion:

-1. Slice, chop or grate the onion, depending on the dish being prepared.
+1. Onions are sliced, chopped or grated depending on the dish being prepared.

-2. Slice the onion in half first, then peel it.
-This is faster and easier.
+2. First cut the onion in half, then peel it.
+This is quicker and easier.

-3. If you "cry" when slicing onions, here are some tips.
+3. If you "cry" when slicing onions, here are a few tips: once you peel the onion, put it in cold water or in the refrigerator compartment.
 Insert your board and hands into a large plastic bag with holes on both sides.
 Put on your swimming goggles.

-4. Sliced onions mixed with a little oil and placed in a sealed glass container can keep for a few days in the cold.
+4. Chopped onions mixed with a little oil and placed in a sealed glass container can be kept for a few days cold.

 5. Thinly slice onions into "rings" and roll them in paprika and finely chopped dill or parsley.
-Use them to garnish salads, sandwiches, and cold snacks.
+Use them to decorate salads, sandwiches, cold snacks.

 Meat:

-1. Wash the meat very quickly before slicing.
-Otherwise some of the nutrient juices will pass into the water.
-If you are frying or grilling it, dry it with a dry cloth after washing.
-It will keep its nice color.
+1. Wash the meat very quickly before cutting it.
+Otherwise, some of the nutrient juices will pass into the water.
+If you are frying or grilling it, pat it dry with a dry cloth after washing.
+It will keep its nice colour.

 2. To easily slice the meat into thin pieces, place it in the refrigerator compartment for 1 hour.

-3. The lean meat will taste better if you spice it with bacon fat.
+3. Lean meat will taste better if you spike it with bacon fat.
 Leave the bacon in the fridge freezer to freeze, then cut it into thin sticks with a sharp knife.
 The spicing will be easier if you spear the chopped bacon with your fingers dipped in salt.
 When roasting, the lean meat can be covered with thin slices of bacon (smoked brisket).

-4. Before putting the meat to roast, keep it for 5 minutes in boiling water.
-This way it won't "shrink" and becomes more palatable.
+4. Before you put the meat to roast, keep it for 5 minutes in boiling water.
+This way it won't "shrink" and it becomes tastier.

-6. Meat from a freshly slaughtered pig is not suitable for roasting.
-If you do decide to roast such meat, pour 1 cup of rum or cognac over it.
+6. Unaged meat from a freshly slaughtered pig is not suitable for roasting.
+If you do decide to roast such meat, baste it with 1 cup of rum or cognac.

-7. Sheep meat will lose its distinctive smell and veal will acquire a very spicy flavour if you brush it with a thin layer of mustard a few hours before putting it in the oven.
+7. Sheep meat will lose its specific smell, and veal will acquire a very spicy taste if you brush it with a thin layer of mustard a few hours before putting it in the oven.

-8. Baked or stewed meat should be cut cold to prevent it from crumbling.
-Pour warm sauce over it.
+8. Roasted or stewed meat should be cut cold to prevent it from crumbling.
+Baste with warm sauce.

 Milk:

 2. The curdled milk makes a delicious curd.
-When it cools, pour it into a cheesecloth and let it drain.
+When it cools, pour it into a gauze and let it drain.

-3. If you want to get more curds from the milk, warm it slightly - as much as your finger will hold in it, and immediately plunge the container into cold water.
+3. If you want to get more creaminess out of the milk, warm it slightly - as much as your finger will hold in it, and immediately plunge the container into cold water.
 Change the water several times.

 Fish:

-1. The fish will not have an unpleasant slime smell if you pour a little vinegar into its mouth.
+1. The fish won't have an unpleasant slime smell if you pour a little vinegar in its mouth.

 2. Wash the fish quickly under running water.
 Salt it, spray it with lemon juice and let it stand for 30 minutes.

-3. Fry the fish in very hot oil for 4-5 minutes on each side over medium heat.
-Dip the fish beforehand in a mixture of equal parts corn and wheat flour and a little red pepper.
+3. Fry the fish in hot oil for 4-5 min on each side over medium heat.
+Pre-dredge the fish in a mixture of equal parts corn and wheat flour and a little red pepper.

-4. When you cook the fish, add 1 cup of fresh milk to the water.
+4. When cooking fish, add 1 cup of fresh milk to the water.

 1. When cooking in the pressure cooker, be aware that all the ingredients are placed in at the same time, but should not take up more than two-thirds of its capacity.
-They are cooked in less water because it hardly evaporates, so they retain their vitamin content as well.
+They are cooked in less water because it hardly evaporates, so they also retain their vitamin content.
 The boiling time is measured from the minute of boiling (steam starts to escape through the main valve).
-After switching off the electric current, cooking continues for about 30 minutes more.
+After switching off the electric current, the boiling continues for about 30 minutes.

-2. To avoid changing the appearance and taste of the dishes, immediately after cooking them in the pressure cooker they are transferred to an enamelled or flameproof pot.
+2. In order not to change the appearance and taste of the dishes, immediately after cooking them in the pressure cooker they are transferred to an enamelled or flameproof container.
 The saucepan shall be washed and dried immediately.
 The valve is washed under strong cold water.

 Dough:

 1. Well-risen dough should double its volume.
-The rising time varies and depends on the quality of the yeast, the temperature of the products and of the room.
+The rising time varies and depends on the quality of the yeast, the temperature of the products and the room temperature.

-3. The dough absorbs strong smells.
-If you have baked fish or a dish with strong spices in the oven, you should air it well beforehand.
+3. The dough absorbs the strong smells.
+If you have baked fish or a dish with strong spices in the oven, you should ventilate it well beforehand.

 4. To tell if the dough is baked, stick a toothpick in the middle of it; when you take it out, there should be no dough on it.

-Garlic: has a very strong smell and sometimes it is enough just to rub lightly on the meat or the sides of the dish in which the dish is to be cooked.
+Garlic:it has a very strong smell, and sometimes it is enough just to rub lightly on the meat or on the sides of the pot in which the dish will be cooked.

-1. To check that the eggs are fresh, put them in a pan of salted water (120g salt to 1 litre water).
+1. To check if the eggs are fresh, put them in a pan of salted water (120g salt to 1 litre water).
 Very fresh eggs lie flat on the bottom.
 The older they are, the further up in the solution they come out.
-Eggs that are older than 30 days float on the surface with the blunt part up.
+Eggs that are older than 30 days float to the surface with the blunt part up.

 2. The eggs are placed in the special compartment of the refrigerator with the top down.
 They should not be washed because the protective shell is removed.
-But this is a must before using them.
+But this is mandatory before using them.

-3. Never use eggs just out of the fridge for pastry!
+3. Never use eggs fresh out of the fridge for pastry!
 Keep them at room temperature for a while.

 4. If you only need the white of an egg, poke holes on the shell at either end of the egg and it will run right out.
-The yolk can be kept for a few days (refrigerated).
+The yolk can be kept for several days (refrigerated).

 5. If you're not sure you'll be able to make mayonnaise, try this: prick half a raw potato on a fork and stir in the salted yolks (the starch helps thicken them).
 Add the oil in drops.
 Once the mayonnaise starts to thicken, you can continue with the mixer, adding the oil in a thin trickle.
 If working with a mixer, you can add 1-2 egg whites to the thickened mayonnaise.
 Continue whisking until fully absorbed.
 This will make the mayonnaise lighter and fluffier.

-If you're already inspired to make your everyday life easier with little tricks for the home and kitchen, there's something else interesting coming up!
-In the next post, we'll focus on the right choices for home purchases, from coffee makers and refrigerators to air conditioners and other important appliances.
+If you've already been inspired to make your everyday life easier with little tricks for the home and kitchen, there's something else interesting coming up!
+In the next post, we'll focus on the right choices for home purchases, from coffee machines and refrigerators to air conditioners and other important appliances.
 I'll share helpful tips on how to make informed choices and invest in quality appliances that will serve you for a long time.
 Be sure to join in!

 Comments